vegaprotocol/specs/specs/0013-accounts.md

 ## Liquidity Provider bond accounts
 - [ ] A bond account holds collateral to maintain collateral for [Liquidity Providers](./0044-lp-mechanics.md).
-- [ ] Each party that has place a [Liquidity Provision order](./0038-liquidity-provision-order-type.md) will have one bond account per market they have provided liquidity to
+- [ ] Each party that has placed a [Liquidity Provision order](./0038-liquidity-provision-order-type.md) will have one bond account per market they have provided liquidity to
 - [ ] [Fees earned from liquidity provision](https://github.com/vegaprotocol/product/blob/master/specs/0044-lp-mechanics.md#fees) are *not* paid in to this bond account - [they are paid in to the _margin_ account for this trader](https://github.com/vegaprotocol/product/blob/master/specs/0042-setting-fees-and-rewarding-lps.md#distributing-fees)

 ## Insurance pool accounts
-- [ ] When a market opens for trading, there an insurance account that is able to be used by that market for every settlement asset of that market.
+- [ ] When a market opens for trading, there is an insurance account that is able to be used by that market for every settlement asset of that market.
 - [ ] Only transfer requests move money in or out of the insurance account.
 - [ ] When all markets of a risk universe expire and/or are closed, the insurance pool account has its outstanding funds distributed to other same-currency insurance pools.